BrandonMase/FrontEndDesignDocs/Javascript/React/Pascal-Case.md

-# React Components MUST Be Named in `PasalCase`

-1. **Consistency and Clarity**:
+# Naming Convention for React Components: `PascalCase`

+This documentation underscores the importance of consistently naming React components in `PascalCase`.
+This naming convention enhances code clarity, aligns with JavaScript class conventions, avoids collisions with HTML elements, and facilitates maintainability.

+### 1. **Definitions**
-   - `PascalCase` is a naming convention where each word in a compound name starts with an uppercase letter (e.g., `MyComponent`).
+   - **PascalCase** `PascalCase` involves starting each word in a compound name with an uppercase letter (e.g., `MyComponent`)

+### 2. **Benefits**

+   - **Consistency:**
-   - Using `PascalCase` consistently for React components ensures clarity and consistency throughout your codebase.
+   Ensuring consistent use of `PascalCase` for React components promotes clarity and consistency within the codebase.
-   - It distinguishes components from regular HTML elements (which use lowercase) and other variables.

-2. **JavaScript Class Convention**:
+   - **JavaScript Class Convention:**
-   - React components are essentially JavaScript functions.
-   - `PascalCase` aligns with the common JavaScript naming convention for classes.
+   React components are essentially JavaScript classes.
+PascalCase` aligns with the common JavaScript naming convention for classes, reinforcing the component-as-class concept in React.
-   - When you create a component, you're essentially defining a class, so it makes sense to follow this convention.

-3. **Avoiding Collisions with HTML Elements**:
+   - **Avoiding Collisions with HTML Elements:**
-   - React components are often rendered as HTML elements.
+   React components are often rendered as HTML elements. `PascalCase` minimizes the risk of collisions with native HTML tags, ensuring that custom components are easily distinguishable from standard HTML elements.
-   - If you use lowercase names (e.g., `myComponent`), they might clash with existing HTML tags (e.g., `<myComponent>`).
-   - PascalCase ensures that your custom components won't accidentally collide with native HTML elements.

-4. **Tooling and Linting Benefits**:
+   -  **Tooling and Linting Benefits:**
-   - Many tools and linters (such as ESLint) enforce naming conventions.
+   Any tools and linters enforce naming conventions.
+Adopting `PascalCase` enables early error detection through tools like ESLint, contributing to overall code quality and consistency.
-   - By using `PascalCase`, you'll receive warnings if you accidentally use incorrect casing for your components.
-   - This helps catch errors early and maintain code quality.

-5. **Readability and Maintainability**:
+   - **Readability and Maintainability:**
-   - `PascalCase` makes your code more readable.
-   - When someone else reads your code, they can immediately recognize that a capitalized name refers to a component.
-   - It also aids in searching for components within your project.
+   `PascalCase` improves code readability, aiding developers in quickly identifying components.
+This convention contributes to better maintainability and comprehension, especially when working collaboratively on a codebase.

-6. **Consistent File Naming**:
+   - **Consistent File Naming:**
-   - When you create a new component file, naming it in `PascalCase` (e.g., `MyComponent.component.tsx`) ensures consistency.
-   - The filename reflects the content of the file, making it easier to locate specific components.
+   Naming React component files in `PascalCase` ensures consistency between component names and file names (e.g., `MyComponent.component.tsx`).
+The filename becomes a reflection of the file's content, making it easier to locate and manage specific components.

-## Example
+### 3. **Drawbacks**
+*N/A*
+### 4. **Best Practices**
+   - Name each React component with `PascalCase` eg. (`MyComponent`).

+### 5. **When To Break The Standard**
+*N/A*

+### 6. **Examples**

 ### Bad
 ```tsx
 const myComponent = (props: IMyComponentProps) => {